HariSekhon/DevOps-Bash-tools/README.md

 #### Terminal Gif Capture

-Each of these three scripts creates an animated Git from running terminal commands and then opens the resulting gif
+Each of these three scripts creates an animated Git from running terminal commands and then opens the resulting gif.

 - `ttygif.sh` - uses `ttyrec` and `ttygif`
 - `asciinema.sh` - uses  `asciinema` and `agg`